GaryMilne/Hubitat-TileBuilder/README.md

 # Hubitat-TileBuilder
-This is the initial release of Tile Builder for Hubitat.
+Current Version of Tile Builder is V1.3.0 released on June 4th 2023.